scalableminds/webknossos/docs/getting_started.md

 ## Your First Annotation
-Click the `Create Annotation` button while in "View" mode of a dataset to create your first annotation. webKnossos will launch the main annotation screen allowing you to navigate your dataset, place markers to reconstruct skeletons or annotate segments as volume annotations.
+Click the `Create Annotation` button while in "View" mode to create your first annotation. webKnossos will launch the main annotation screen allowing you to navigate your dataset, place markers to reconstruct skeletons or annotate segments as volume annotations.

 Depending on the current tool - selectable in the top bar - various actions can be performed.